Backtracking strategies for accelerated descent methods with smooth composite objectives: A backtracking strategy for GFISTA algorithm

-\begin{comment_Florea} In \cite[Theorem 2]{Florea2017} the authors derive a convergence rate similar to \eqref{convergence:functional2}-\eqref{convergence:rate2} using arguments based on generalised estimate sequences.
-In \cite[Section 4]{Florea2017} some comments on the extrapolated form of their approach and its relation with the strongly-convex variant of the FISTA algorithm \ref{alg:GFISTA} are given.
-Although the expression of the sequence $\left\{\omega_k\right\}$ and the update rule for the elements $\left\{t_k\right\}$ is similar (but not equal) to our definitions \eqref{def:omega} and \eqref{updatetk}, respectively, the proof of the authors follows a completely different argument based on the used of generalised estimate sequence.
-Furthermore, note that in our proof the choice of $t_0$ is let free, whereas in \cite{Florea2017} is somehow set to a specific value. \end{comment_Florea}
+The worst-case convergence result \cite[Theorem 2]{Florea2017} is obtained via the analysis of generalised estimate sequences.
+In \cite[Section 4]{Florea2017} some comments on the extrapolated form of their algorithm and its relation with the strongly-convex variant of the FISTA algorithm \ref{alg:GFISTA} are given.
+Although the expression of the sequence $\left\{\omega_k\right\}$ and the update rule for the elements $\left\{t_k\right\}$ is similar (but not equal) to our definitions \eqref{def:omega} and \eqref{updatetk}, respectively, the arguments used by the authors are different from the ones used here.
+More importantly, compared to a worst-case analysis, the convergence result \ref{theo:convergence} is more precise, since it provides quantitative convergence estimates in terms of the average quantities $\sqrt{\bar{L}_k}$ and $\sqrt{\bar{q}_k}$ estimated along the iterations.